ppy/osu-wiki/wiki/Tournaments/MCNC/4K2024/en.md

 ### Qualifier instructions

-1. There will be no warmups during the Qualifier stage.
+1. There will be no warmups during the Qualifiers.
-2. In the Qualifier stage, all players will play a specific pool designed by the mappool selectors.
+2. In the Qualifiers, all players will play a specific pool designed by the mappool selectors.
 3. The Qualifier pool contains 8 maps, all of which will use FreeMod rules.
 4. Players will have to play the mappool twice at a designated time.
 Their best combined score will be used for seeding.
 If players wish, they can the mappool only once.
 5. The mappool will be played in the order the maps are listed.